GarlicRot/GarlicRemind/README.md

 > [!TIP]
 > Use natural time formats like `10m`, `2h`, `01:30 PM`, or `MM-DD-YYYY` when using the bot.

-> [!NOTE]
-> The bot supports autocomplete for time, date, and timezone entries to speed up your workflow.

 > [!WARNING]
 > Timezone must be configured before using `/remindme on`, `/remindme at`, or `/remindme every`.